JingshanDu/ImageLatticeAnalysis/README.md

 # ImageLatticeAnalysis
 This MATLAB tool segments an image usindg a periodic 2D parallelogram mesh and stack them together for further analysis.
 An example use is to segment a lattice image into individual unit cells.
 Note: one axis of the lattice is always horizontal.
-Rotate original image before processindg when necessary.
+Rotate original image before processing when necessary.

 Please cite the following publication upon use: